Eric-Arellano/haskell-max-ones-genetic-algorithm/README.md

 # Haskell max ones genetic algorithm
-CSE 598 project to find the bit string with the most ones through a genetic algoirthm.
+CSE 598 project to find the bit string with the most ones through a genetic algorithm.

+Ended up finishing project with Python due to frustrations having to continually pass a new RandomGen every time I needed some random value.
+This became confusing and made the code more complicated.
+See https://github.com/Eric-Arellano/python-max-ones-genetic-algorithm.

 ## Prerequisites
 1. [Haskell Stack](https://docs.haskellstack.org/en/stable/README/#how-to-install)